 Specify an alert threshold

-Specify the automatic release time
+Specify an automatic release time

 Specify an automatic release time for pay-as-you-go instances to prevent unnecessary costs and overdue payments.
 For more information, see Release an instance.